 Beyond the Himalayan barrier on the north and Indian Ocean in the southwest and outside the areas of Indian influence no where such prosperous societies existed; on foreign soils opulence was limited to kings and their aristocracy, obtained mostly through oppressive taxation.
 The societies from where the Muslim invaders came were largely tribal, uncultured and barbaric.
-Therefore, loot and plunder was the prime purpose, particularly noting the absence of powerful kings in India in that period.
-Thus, Indian Temples became the prime attraction for them.
+Raiding passing caravans or wealthy societies for BOOTY – of wealth, cattle and women – was their basic means of living.
+Therefore, loot and plunder was the prime purpose, particularly noting the absence of militarily powerful kings in India in that period.
+Thus, Indian Temples overflowing with opulence became the prime attraction for them.

-Additionally, advent of Islam and the manner early Mohamadans spread Islam through invasions gave them another righteous goal.
-Islam gave them many verses that literally exhort violence – ‘holy jihad’: killing of ‘infidels’ and idol worshippers and forcing them to accept Islam to survive.
-In fact, many invaders came just to force Indians into Islam.
+Additionally, advent of Islam and Quranic verses gave them gave them another motif – of waging jihad against infidels – killing them (because they were idol worshipers) or forcing them to accept Islam to survive.
+In fact, many invaders came just to impose Islam on Indians.
 They used their typical barbaric tactics of conversion through threat and slaughtered all those who defied.

 Another important booty, but less talked about, was the captured women and girls of the defeated side.
-They were distributed as rewards among the fighter or traded as slaves.
+They were distributed as rewards among the fighter, given away as gifts or traded as slaves.
 Higher ranking (meaning, more barbaric) would have larger harems, the size of which indicated their ranking.
-Thus, even while on the mission of plunder the fighters of the marauding army enjoyed forced sex with slave women – that additionally helped their mission of increasing the number of Muslims (through breeding).
+Thus, even while on the mission of plunder the fighters of the marauding army enjoyed forced sex with slave women – that additionally helped their mission of increasing the Muslims population (through breeding).
 This is how the Muslim population continued rising and Hindus kept decreasing in number.
-In modern times, this trend still exists in the Islamic States of Pakistan and Bangladesh where Hindu women are always on target.
+Even today, this trend can be seen in the Islamic States of Pakistan and Bangladesh where Hindu women are specially on target.

 Let’s digress a little.

-In modern times, what the terror organization ISIS was trying to do few years ago with the captured Yezdi women and girls in the Middle East was precisely the same thing that has been going on since the 7th century.
-How else could the world have 1.6 Muslims today?
-In fact, higher breeding rate among Muslims reflects the 1400 year old mindset that ‘Islam must rule the world.’
-Thereby, women in Islamic societies are relegated to just two roles: provide sex pleasure and breed, unquestioningly.
+In the 21st century, what the terror organization ISIS was trying to do with the captured Yezdi women and girls in the Middle East was precisely the same thing that the Mohammadans had been going on since the 7th century.
+How else could the world have 1.6 – 1.8 billion Muslims today?
+In fact, higher breeding rate among Muslims is an important part of the long term strategy to fulfill their dream that ‘Islam must rule the world.’

 In the late 1980s when Pakistan started jihadi violence in Kashmir, their important slogan was ‘sow Muslim seed in Hindu wombs’.
 The jihadis forced almost the entire Hindu population (4-5 lakhs) of the valley to migrate for safety – while the Muslim appeaser Congress government just watched spinelessly.